Hiranyaloka/mt-plugin-moredata/README.markdown

 These defaults are listed below the MoreData custom field form for your convenience.

+## VARIABLE SCOPE ##

+The data is naturally scoped to whichever field that it is placed in.
+So data placed in the `MoreData` field or an `EntryExcerpt` field, is scoped to an entry.
+You could as well place data in a `CategoryDescription` field, and therefore your data is scoped to that Category.
+The `MoreDataBlog` field is accessible within the plugin settings, and provides a convenient place to store blog-scoped data.

 ## FORMATTING THE DATA (aka the damned details) ##

 Each data section begins with an identifier, followed immediately by the data identifier and an equals sign: